-The program is designed to "grow independent girls."
+Programs are fitted to the child, not the child to the program.
+All classes are closely supervised by Counselors and Instructors.
+Our program is designed to "grow independent girls."
 To that end, campers plan their own creative endeavors and spend their days participating in classes they choose.

 The perfect summer is waiting for your daughter aged 5 to 14 at Rocky River— filled to the brim with new friendships, challenging activities and, most importantly, lots of fun!
 Check out our day camp and resident camp options.

 Rocky River Ranch is the perfect solution for your special event!
-We host family reunions, church retreats, teacher work days, company picnics, Girl Scout groups, and more with lodging for up to 150 guests.
+We host family reunions, church retreats, teacher work days, company picnics, Girl Scout groups, and more with lodging for up to 135 guests.